The Way We Are

 Mel Chin & GALA Committee, Melrose Place / Shooters Bar, 1996, Sammlung Gaby und Wilhelm Schürmann, Photo: Tobias Hübel

-Maximum 25 persons per guided tour (50 minutes)
+Maximum 25 participants per tour (from 60 minutes)

 A touch of Hollywood in Bremen: The Shooter’s Bar in the Weserburg combines art and pop culture in a unique way.
 Originally a film set for the successful US series Melrose Place from the 1990s, it is now both a work of art and a stylish bar for special moments.
 In seasons 4 and 5, Mel Chin and the GALA Committee integrated socially critical works of art into the US series.
 In addition to the Shooter’s Bar, these were numerous props, selected pieces of which can be seen today in the Weserburg.